Tonow/usb-canary-telegram/usb-canary-master/README.md

 - [twilio](https://github.com/twilio/twilio-python) - A Python module for communicating with the Twilio API and generating TwiML
 - [pyudev](https://github.com/pyudev/pyudev) - Python bindings to libudev (with support for PyQt4, PySide, pygobject and wx)
 - [sander-daemon](https://github.com/serverdensity/python-daemon) - Jejik daemon class improved by Server Density
+- [telepot](https://telepot.readthedocs.io/en/latest/#) - A Python framework for Telegram Bot API

+If you choose telegram sender you don't oblige to install twilio or slack but ou need telepot

 These can all be installed via `pip`, in some cases you may need to use `pip` with `sudo`.
 You can install the packages as follows: